Travels with V

-And so the day comes when we have to say tanks and goodbye to Eva and Ulises.
-We have met a nice German couple that are leaving on the same day as we, and they offer us a lift in their rented car to Bayamo.
-From there we catch a bus to Hologuín.
+And so the day comes when we have to say thanks and goodbye to Eva and Ulises.
+We have been offered a lift with a nice German couple that are leaving on the same day as us, and they take us to Bayamo.
+From there we take a bus to Hologuín.

 The waitress is in her twenties and very talkative.
 She tells us she’s a single mom, that most of all she wants to study, but that’s impossible when she has the baby.
 Then she turns bitter about the lack of possibilities for young people in Cuba, and once again we’re surprised how open these people can be with their criticism.
 They’re not afraid.

 Cayo Saetía has a peculiar history.
-The Castro brothers made it a national park and placed here living animals that they were given by leaders of other countries.
-Zebras, ostriches, deer and antilopes roam here, plus a poor lonely giraffe, called José.
+The Castro brothers made it a national park and made it a home for living animals that they were given by leaders of other countries.
+Zebras, ostriches, deer and antelopes roam here, plus a poor lonely giraffe, called José.
 When we visit the place José’s female partner has recently died very tragically, but our driver assures us that they are looking for a new wife for him.
-We hope they found one.
+We hope they find one.

 Raoul still comes to the island regularly, staying in the biggest cabana with the best views.
-But at those periods no other guests may stay here.
+But in those periods no other guests may stay here.

-There are many gorgeous beaches on Cayo Saetía, but they’re some distance away from the lodge, so you have to go by jeep.
+There are many gorgeous beaches on Cayo Saetía, but they are some distance away from the lodge, so you have to go by jeep to visit.
 Every morning before breakfast we order a ride to the beach in the morning and back again in the afternoon.
 The beaches are also a goal for excursion boats from the mainland.
-They anchor by a large bridge and the passengers quickly run for the best stretches of sand.
-There’s a big building where they serve lunch to the tourists, and large Iguanas crawl around on the grass.
+They call it trips to “Paradise Island” and the boats anchor by a large bridge and the passengers quickly run for the best stretches of sand.
+There’s a big building in the middle where they serve lunch to the tourists, and large Iguanas crawl around on the grass.
 We see later that they are fed with leftovers by a kitchen back door.

 The sea is turquoise and crystal clear and it’s great snorkeling waters.
-It’s safe but we have to be cautious when swimming past a particular rock where a scorpion fish is hiding, although they never attack.
-At times we see a dark circle a few meters out from the shore.
-The circle is about three meters wide and it’s a school of fish swimming round and around.
+It’s safe but we have to be cautious when swimming past a particular rock where a scorpion fish is hiding, although we never see them attack.
+At times there’s a dark circle in the water a few meters out from the shore.
+It’s a school of fish swimming round and around.
 We can snorkel among them and they’re not afraid of us.
-But at times barracudas race in from the depths further out, then the fish leave a “hole” around the attacker.
+But at times barracudas race in from the depths further out, and the fish leave a “hole” around the attacker.
 The barracudas try again and again, but the circle stays intact.

 We enjoy lazy days in Cayo Saetía, but the day of departure is drawing near.
-Thinking of the terrible road to Hologuín I get an idea and talk to the excursion boat captain about it. -Sure, he says, and agrees (for a fee) to take us to Guardalavaca, where the other tourists stay.
-So we enjoy a great sailing trip and free bar on board!
+Thinking of the terrible road to Hologuín I get an idea and talk to the excursion boat captain about it. -Sure, he says, and agrees (for a fee) to take us and our backpacks to Guardalavaca.
+We enjoy a great sailing trip and free bar on board!

-Guardalavaca is a sea resort where we have booked a room in an all-inclusive place just for the night.
-It’s a huge and very noisy establishment, not at all what we would normally choose.
+Guardalavaca is a beach resort where we have booked a room in an all-inclusive place just for one night.
+It’s a huge and very noisy establishment, not at all what we would normally stay in.
 There’s a swimming pool with a sunken bar, where drunken Canadian girls pour rum over themselves, the boys around them and the bartenders.
-But we manage to keep a romantic feel, on our balcony in the warm night I ask V to be my wife.
+But we manage to keep a romantic vibe, and on our balcony in the warm night I feel inspired to ask V to be my wife.
 She says yes, and next summer we’re getting married.

 When the day of departure arrives we have to face the fact that we had somehow miscalculated the days, and the flight from Hologuín to Havana that we had tickets for, left yesterday.
 So our only option now is to once again grab a bus to Havana, a 13 hours ride.
 But it’s ok, it’s a comfortable bus.

-A big secret was revealed during the long ride.
-In the suburbian parts of a town the bus suddenly left the A1, zig-zagged through community housing streets and stopped in front of one.
-Everybody rushed out, we didn’t understand why, but we followed the crowd.
-They went into the house and out on the other side.
-There was a restaurant, but it must have had far too many seats to be a paladar*).
+A big secret was revealed during the long bus ride.
+In the suburbian parts of a town the bus suddenly lleaves the A1, zig-zagg through community housing streets and stops in front of one.
+Everybody rushes out, we don’t understand why, but we follow the crowd.
+They go into the house and out on the other side.
+Where there is a restaurant (but it must have far too many seats to be a paladar*).

 We order, like most of our fellow passengers, chicken and rice.
 And when we ask to pay the waiter says: -Three fifty, please.
 We pick up four tourist pesos, but the waiter vigorously shakes his head.
 It turns out the meal cost 3,50 Cuban pesos, ca 0,3 US$ for us both.
 It’s like between 0,03 and 0,01 % of what we have usually paid for the meals here.
 That’s the reason why it’s very hard for tourists to get Cuban pesos.